‘Big Brother 21’ Spoilers: The Power Of Veto Competition Winner’s Revealed, A Huge Blindside Could Arise

 The latest Big Brother 21 spoilers from the BB21 house tease that there is some potential for things to get wild heading into the next eviction.
-The finale is right around the corner and the core alliance remaining will be forced to make tough decisions soon.
+The finale is right around the corner, and the core alliance remaining will be forced to make tough decisions soon.
 Based on the results of the Power of Veto competition, one of those hard decisions could come this week.

 As The Inquisitr previously shared, Jackson Michie won Head of Household once again.
 As had been anticipated, he nominated Tommy Bracco and Cliff Hogg for eviction.
 His target is Tommy, with Cliff as a pawn.